betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 #### Deck
+0. No links in the deck
-Contains one or two sentences about the article which piques user interest.
+1. Contains one or two sentences about the article which piques user interest.
+2. If it is a publication, it can start with "The "title of article" article, published in the "journal name" in "month, year", explores....".
+For ex: The “Best Practices for Scientific Computing” article, published in the PLOS Biology journal in Jan 2014, explores..

 #### Tables